rhgivhan/ccqc.github.io/index.md

 layout: page
 callouts: home_callouts
 show_sidebar: true
+hero_image: /img/title-card.jpg
+hero_height: is-fullheight
+hero_darken: true
 ---

 # Schaefer Research Group

-The Schaefer group does research in computational quantum chemistry at the University of Georgia.
+CCQC stands for the Center for Computational Quantum Chemistry.
+Here, our group does research at the intersection of chemistry, physics, and computer science.
+In particular, we use computational tools, such as wavefunction theory, to explore a molecule's energetics, structure, reactivity, and other properties in an effort to achieve the highest possible accuracy as possible.